15 nations complete 'text-based' negotiations for RCEP, signing expected in 2020

 This statement follows 28 rounds of negotiations and 18 ministerial meetings spanning about seven years.

+“The diversity of the grouping demonstrates how economies at different stages of development can come together and contribute to each other’s development, as well as contributing to strengthening the multilateral trading system,” he added.

+“Because of this diversity, and because the participating countries have many links with the US, Europe and the rest of the world, the RCEP will be an inclusive and open group.”

-In a Facebook post on Monday, Trade and Industry Minister Chan Chun Sing lauded the move as a "significant milestone".
+In a Facebook post on Monday, Trade and Industry Minister Chan Chun Sing lauded the latest step in RCEP negotiations as a "significant milestone".

 "This journey is far from over" said Mr Chan.